-Switching to energy-efficient lighting in your home is one of the easiest things you can do to start saving energy and reducing carbon emissions.
-It’s also one of the fastest ways to cut your energy bill.
-Imagine illuminating your home using the same amount of light, but for less money.
+Switching to energy-efficient lighting in your home is one of the easiest ways to save energy and reduce carbon emissions.
+Imagine lighting your home with the same amount of light, but for less money.

-Smart lighting choices save you money.
-By replacing your home’s five most frequently used light fixtures or bulbs with models that have earned the ENERGY STAR®, you can save up to $75 each year.
-The most energy-efficient lightbulbs available today are CFLs and LEDs, both of which offer many choices that typically use 75% less energy.
+The most energy-efficient light bulbs available today are LEDs, which offer many choices that typically use 75% less energy.
 Energy-saving incandescent bulbs use about 25% less energy than traditional varieties.

-Incandescent bulbs use a lot of energy to produce light, with 90% of that energy consumed as wasted heat.
-(They are also no longer manufactured.)
+Incandescent bulbs use a lot of energy to produce light, with 90% of the energy given off as heat.
+They are also no longer manufactured in the United States.

 Learn about lighting choices

-- Provide choices in illumination levels and the light's color appearance
+- Provide choices in colors and light levels

-- Can initially cost more, but will save you money, use less energy, and last longer
+- Will save you money, use less energy and last longer

-- Can be used with outdoor fixtures and will save energy, versus other "always on" bulbs.
+- Can be used with outdoor fixtures and will save energy if always on

-- If Energy Star®–-qualified, use only 20%–25% of the energy and last up to 25 times longer than traditional incandescent bulbs
+- ENERGY STAR®–qualified LED bulbs use 20%–25% of the energy of and last up to 25 times longer than traditional incandescent bulbs

-- Use 25%–30% of the energy and last 8 to 25 times longer than halogen incandescent bulbs
+- LED bulbs use 25%–30% of the energy and last 8 to 25 times longer than halogen incandescent bulbs

-- Are one of today’s most energy-efficient and rapidly developing technologies
+- LED bulbs are one of today’s most energy-efficient and rapidly developing technologies

-- Work well indoors and outdoors because of their durability and performance in cold environments
+- They work well indoors and outdoors because of their durability and performance in cold environments

-Enter your Zip Code to be directed to your energy provider
+Please enter your California zip code to be directed to your energy provider